Prag8855/aab/content/guides/where-to-buy-what.md

 Date_created: 2019-11-14
 ---

-If you're new in Germany, it's hard to know what the supermarkets, furniture stores or hardware stores are called.
+If you are new in Germany, it's hard to know what the supermarkets, furniture stores or hardware stores are called.
 This guide will help you find them.

 {% include "_blocks/tableOfContents.html" %}